dsoto/WP19/outline.md

 - We model the cost per kWh of generation on these microgrids assuming the generators perform according to the datasheets for the observed loads.
     - We use 9 specification sheets for a generators of similar size from a leading manufacturer
-    - These are available in supplemental table {label}
     - All specification sheets report fuel use at 50%, 75%, and 100% of the full load.
     - Some sheets also specify fuel use at 25% of the full load.
     - We assume a linear relationship between fuel use and generator load as well as fuel use and the rated generator size.